-- 1. Complete a minimum of 36 to 42 graduate semester hours or the minimum specified in the student's degree program; - 2.
-Successfully complete all courses in the core curriculum and applicable concentration; - 3.
-Attain a minimum cumulative grade point average of 3.00 with no more than two grades of C in required coursework; - 4.
-Fulfill the academic residency requirement of 30-36 post-graduate semester hours as outlined in the student's degree program; - 5.
-Demonstrate competence in reading, writing, oral communication, and computational skills; - 6.
-Satisfy all financial obligations to the University; and - 7.
-Apply for graduation to the office of Graduate Studies in Education.
+- 1. Complete a minimum of 36 to 42 graduate semester hours or the minimum specified in the student's degree program - 2.
+Successfully complete all courses in the core curriculum and applicable concentration - 3.
+Attain a minimum cumulative grade point average of 3.00 with no more than two grades of C in required coursework - 4.
+Demonstrate competence in reading, writing, oral communication, and computational skills - 5.
+Satisfy all financial obligations to the University and - 6.
+Apply for graduation to the office of Graduate Studies in Education